 Blairmore joined four other local towns in a legal amalgamation into the Municipality of Crowsnest Pass in 1979.

-Blairmore’s main street retains much of its original character, and several buildings are identified on the Heritage Driving Route map.
+Blairmore’s main street retains much of the architecture of the 1920s, and many buildings are plaqued and identified on the Heritage Driving Route map.
 Visitors will enjoy the self-guided Historical Walking Tour which also takes you past many heritage houses.
-Blairmore celebrates its incorporation centennial in 2011.